Critical incidents

 Treatment

-There are different options available to get support for yourself or a loved one who is experiencing difficulties following a critical incident at work.
+There are different options available to get support for yourself or a loved one who is experiencing difficulties following a critical incident.
 This can include both psychological treatment and medication.

 Updated